Roger-random/south_bend_lathe/README.md

 The wrench is nothing special, I can use a generic wrench to turn that hex nut.

 The binding lever is attached to a threaded rod extending inside the tailstock to clamp on spindle.
-As a last resort I can use a generic hex bolt.
+I can make a replacement and if not, as a last resort I can use a generic hex bolt.

 ---